Traders use different time frame charts depending on a number of aspects, as follows:

 Our award-winning platform comes with a variety of chart time frames, including the above examples that could be particularly useful for short-term trading.
 For longer-term trading, you can access 1-week and 1-month time frames, as well as historical price data.
 This price data can be up to 20 years, depending on how long the asset has been available for trading on our platform.

 Familiarise yourself with our multiple time frame trading system by registering below for a demo account.
-This gives you access to our online trading platform, Next Generation, and our wide range of charting features, which includes price projection tools, technical indicators and various chart types.
+This gives you access to our trade via desktop or PC., Next Generation, and our wide range of charting features, which includes price projection tools, technical indicators and various chart types.
+Learn how to

 To access live market data, our client sentiment tool and stock reports from Reuters and Morningstar, as well as our exclusive chart forum for social and copy trading, you will need to register for a live account.